 Other Miscellaneous Items

-Oh, and one last thing: my feminine hygiene products.
+And one last thing: my feminine hygiene products.
 I keep these in a pretty box that I got from Michael’s.
-This is kept on the toilet tank.
+This sits on my toilet tank.

 Now, It’s Your Turn